schambig/holbertonschool-printf-test/README.md

 - [Authors](#authors)

 ## Description
-This project emulates some of the funtionalities of the builtin C printf() function, which we named _printf.
+This custom function, which we named _printf, emulates some of the funtionalities of the builtin C printf() function.

 The  function  _printf()  writes  output to the standard output.
 The function writes under the control of a format string that specifies how subsequent arguments are converted for output.